 Many women expect a blood test or lab work to determine whether they have begun perimenopause, but the body often tells the story before any exam can.

-The first sign of change shows up in their menstrual cycle.
+The first sign of change shows up in a woman’s menstrual cycle.
 Periods that once ran like clockwork may suddenly arrive earlier or later, last longer or shorter, or even skip a month.

 These shifts can feel unsettling, even alarming.
 But doctors say those changes are the body’s way of signaling the natural transition into menopause.